top of page

 • Several planned AI-driven features were impossible to support at launch due to a lack of data

-In short, the company wasn’t “behind”—but they were at risk of building the wrong things too early and misrepresenting their technical maturity to investors.
+The company wasn't "behind."
+But they were at risk of building the wrong things too early and misrepresenting their technical maturity to investors.

 The Approach:

-I worked directly with the founder to understand the business at first principles: value drivers, growth mechanics, and where intelligence would actually create leverage over time.
+I worked with the founder on the business at first principles: its growth mechanics and where AI/ML would create leverage.
+With the engineer, I assessed the planned architecture and delivery constraints.

 • Business objectives